 Is ARUP providing testing for a differential diagnosis?

-ARUP continues to perform other testing to support the care of patients with suspected or confirmed monkeypox infection, including tests for sexually transmitted diseases and other infections, to help provide a differential diagnosis in individuals with suspected or confirmed monkeypox.
+ARUP continues to perform other testing to support the care of patients with suspected or confirmed mpox infection, including tests for sexually transmitted infections and other diseases, to help provide a differential diagnosis in individuals with suspected or confirmed mpox infection.

-Other infections can present with lesions similar to monkeypox.
-Consider 2010095 Herpes Simplex Virus (HSV-1/HSV-2) Subtype by PCR, 0060042 Varicella-Zoster Virus by PCR, 0050920 Treponema pallidum Antibody, IgG by ELISA as alternative tests.
+Other infections can present with lesions similar to mpox.
+Consider 2010095 Herpes Simplex Virus (HSV-1/HSV-2) Subtype by PCR, 0060042 Varicella-Zoster Virus by PCR, and 0050920 Treponema pallidum Antibody, IgG by ELISA as alternative tests.

-Are there special shipping and handling instructions for samples from patients with suspected or confirmed monkeypox?
+Are there special shipping and handling instructions for samples from patients with suspected or confirmed mpox?

 Yes, per CDC guidance, specimens can be shipped as UN 3373 Biological Substance, Category B.

-Please see our Specimen Transport Guide for more details on Category B shipping: https://www.aruplab.com/testing/resources/specimen.
+Please refer to our Specimen Transport Guide for more details on Category B shipping.